taranis-ai/taranis.ai/content/en/docs/admin/settings.md

 This value is used for `REFRESH_INTERVAL` for all collectors (OSINT Sources) when this field is left unset individually for all collectors.
 The syntax is the same as `REFRESH_INTERVAL` in [bot's settings](/docs/admin/bots/#bots-settings).

 ## Export options
-- **Export all Stories**: Export all stories without any metadata (tags, attributes, etc.).
+- **Export all Stories**: Export all stories without any metadata (tags, etc.).
 - **Export all Stories with metadata**: Export all stories with all the metadata (tags, attributes, likes, dislikes, relevance, etc.).
+It is not safe to use these data back for importing (some tags and attributes are used for internal purposes and could create unexpected behaviour).
+Drop metadata before importing, if doing so.

 ## Danger Zone
 - **Clear all Worker Queues**: Delete all messages from all worker queues.
 This action cannot be undone.